LouisIkpon/RowHealth/README.md

 ## Risk Campaign

-**Key Insight:** Compare Health Coverage is Row Health's most deceptive campaign moderate marketing and signup metrics mask a significant profitability concern, with the highest average claim amount in the portfolio suggesting it attracts high utilization customers that may cost more than they generate in value.
+**Key Insight:** Compare Health Coverage appears average on the surface, but drives the highest claim costs making it a potential profitability risk.

-- Compare Health Coverage showed reasonable performance on the surface **660K** impressions, a signup rate of **0.42%**, and a cost per signup of **$3.60** close to the portfolio average, suggesting moderate reach and acceptable conversion efficiency.
+- The campaign delivered moderate results, with **660K** impressions, a signup rate of **0.42%**, and a cost per signup of **$3.60** all close to portfolio averages.

-- However claim data reveals a more concerning picture.
-Compare Health Coverage carries the highest average claim amount at **$410**, **54%** above the portfolio average of **$267** despite only average signup conversion.
-This suggests the campaign is disproportionately attracting high utilization customers whose downstream costs may outweigh the value of their signups.
+- HHowever, the issue appears after signup.
+It has the highest average claim amount at **$410**, **54%** above average suggesting it attracts higher-cost customers.
+While conversion looks acceptable, the downstream cost may outweigh the value of those signups

-- Row Health should consider restructuring Compare Health Coverage toward a more targeted audience profile that maintains its reasonable signup conversion while reducing claim exposure or evaluate whether the campaign's current profitability justifies continued investment at current budget levels.
+- Refine targeting to attract lower-risk customers or reassess whether the campaign is profitable at its current spend.

 ## Recommendations